sinonjs/sinon/docs/guides/migration-guide.md

 ## Sinon 19

-A breaking change is that Fake Timers now fake all timers by default.
+A breaking change is that Fake Timers 13 now fake all timers by default.
 Previously a couple of timers were explicitly ignored, but this no longer applies.
 If you want the old behavior, specify the `toFake` option and leave the name of the timers giving you trouble.

+The new version of fake-timers also no longer creating dates using the original Date class, but a subclass (proxy).
+This should not matter unless you are doing some kind of identity checks on the constructor: functionally they are the same.

+## Sinon 18

+Mostly removal of some deprecated exports related to `sinon-test`, such as sinon.defaultConfig and related modules.

+## Sinon 17

+Drops support for Node 16

+## Sinon 15

+Removes option to pass a custom formatter.

 ## Sinon 7